HetNormo/API-standards/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 - **202 – Accepted**: The request has been received and successfully validated but has not yet been executed.
 This can happen in cases of asynchronous processing.
 If the requester wants to ensure that the changes have been applied, a later GET request must be performed to check the state.
 - **204 – No Content**: The update was successful, and no response is returned since it can be retrieved via a GET operation (see justification under GET).
 - **404 – Not Found**: The specified ID does not correspond to a valid resource.
-- **409 – Conflict**: The resource exists, but its current state makes it impossible to update, e.g., because it is locked or the ETag key differs (conflicting update).
+- **409 – Conflict**: The resource exists, but its current state makes it impossible to update, e.g., because it is locked.
+- **412 - Precondition Failed**: The provided **ETag** value does not match the current state of the resource (stale state).

 A PATCH operation **should not** contain a response body (except for error messages that are part of failure responses)!